JennyGeryak/wet-editor/public/app/wiki.md

 <a name="Module"></a>

 ## Module
-it is solution that helps to create additional mudules more easy and implement it to application
+it is solution that helps to create additional mudules more
+    easely and implement it to application.

 **Kind**: global class
 **Author:** Ivan Kaduk